dahyui/express-ts-cloud-functions/README.md

 });
 ```

 It is recommended to define path as '/'.
-Because all endpoints will be exported to Firebase Cloud Functions indevidually with defferent names.
+Because all endpoints will be exported to Firebase Cloud Functions individually with different names.

 ### services
 Business Logic